 I have loads!

-Establish a routine as early as possible, get them ready for bed, bottle, story and bed. (you don’t need to bath the babies everyday).
+Establish a routine as early as possible, get them ready for bed, bottle, story and bed. (you don’t need to bathe the babies every day).

 Baby comes first, not the housework.